-These quizzes ask a series of questions specifically about the needs of the potential customer.
+LeadQuizzes quiz maker can help you create product quizzes so you can ask a series of questions specifically about the needs of the potential customer.
 Does their dog like specific flavors of food?
 Are they experiencing any health problems?
 Do they prefer wet food or dry food?

 By breaking down the needs and desires of the potential customer and educating them on the specific options, you are narrowing these options down in a personalized manner.
 Many times, this means giving them an opportunity to test the product.
 For example, as you can see below, Sephora’s beauty assistant app enables potential customers to see what the different shades of makeup look like when applied.